kubermatic/community-components/kubermatic-applications/README.md

 ## Eclipse CHE setup
 > Pre-requisite:  Nginx ingress controller, cert-manager and dex/oauth setup should available on the cluster.
-> Add the redirect-uri "https://eclipse-che.xxxx.lab.kubermatic.io/oauth/callback" of Eclipse CHE under DEX "KubermaticIssuer" Client
+> Add the redirect-uri "https://eclipse-che.xxxx.lab.kubermatic.io/oauth/callback" of Eclipse CHE under DEX "kubermaticIssuer" Client
 > While adding application, provide the namespace value as "default" for Eclipse CHE operator installation as per the design.
 Internally it takes care of creation of "eclipse-che" namespace and resources within it.

 Sample values yaml for exposing Eclipse CHE